-There are obviously benefits to journaling, otherwise it wouldn’t be suggested as a self-care method and I wouldn’t have listed the ones I did in this post.
+There are obvious benefits to journaling, otherwise, it wouldn’t be suggested as a self-care method and I wouldn’t have listed the ones I did in this post.
 But there are also some negatives, which, weirdly, are pretty similar to some of the positives.
 These negatives are more likely to be an issue for someone struggling with dark thoughts due to their mental health issues.

-Because everyone is different, what will be a positive for journaling for some people, might be a negative for someone else.
-No one knows you better than you, so weight up the journaling idea, and maybe take it out for a test run before committing to it, that way you can see which side of the line you fall.
+Because everyone is different, what will be a positive for journaling for some people might be a negative for someone else.
+No one knows you better than you, so weigh up the journaling idea, and maybe take it out for a test run before committing to it.
+That way, you can see which side of the line you fall on.

 That said, it doesn’t matter if you use an app or a physical journal, if writing about events, situations, triggers, your emotions, etc. might help you, do it, and find a way to do it that works best for you.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences on the best way to keep a journal and if you’re old school with a notebook or digital with an app in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.